Hallucination (artificial intelligence): Interpretability research

-In 2025, interpretability research by Anthropic on the LLM Claude identified internal circuits that cause it to decline to answer questions unless it knows the answer.
-By default, the circuit is active and the LLM doesn't answer.
+In 2025, according to interpretability research by Anthropic on Claude, the LLM appears to have internal circuits that cause it to decline to answer questions unless it knows the answer.
+By default, the circuits are active and the LLM doesn't answer.
 When the LLM has sufficient information, these circuits are inhibited and the LLM answers the question.
-Hallucinations were found to occur when this inhibition happens incorrectly, such as when Claude recognizes a name but lacks sufficient information about that person, causing it to generate plausible but untrue responses.
+The researchers said that hallucinations were found to occur when this inhibition happens incorrectly, such as when Claude recognizes a name but lacks sufficient information about that person, causing it to generate plausible but untrue responses.

 Examples

 On 15 November 2022, researchers from Meta AI published Galactica, designed to "store, combine and reason about scientific knowledge".
 Content generated by Galactica came with the warning: "Outputs may be unreliable!
 Language Models are prone to hallucinate text."
 In one case, when asked to draft a paper on creating avatars, Galactica cited a fictitious paper from a real author who works in the relevant area.
 Meta withdrew Galactica on 17 November due to offensiveness and inaccuracy.
-Before the cancellation, researchers were working on Galactica Instruct, which would use instruction tuning to allow the model to follow instructions to manipulate LaTeX documents on Overleaf.

-OpenAI's ChatGPT, released in beta version to the public on November 30, 2022, was based on the foundation model GPT-3.5 (a revision of GPT-3).
+OpenAI's ChatGPT, released in beta version to the public on 30 November 2022, was based on the foundation model GPT-3.5 (a revision of GPT-3).
 Professor Ethan Mollick of Wharton called it an "omniscient, eager-to-please intern who sometimes lies to you".
 Data scientist Teresa Kubacka has recounted deliberately making up the phrase "cycloidal inverted electromagnon" and testing ChatGPT by asking it about the (nonexistent) phenomenon.
 ChatGPT invented a plausible-sounding answer backed with plausible-looking citations that compelled her to double-check whether she had accidentally typed in the name of a real phenomenon.
 Other scholars such as Oren Etzioni have joined Kubacka in assessing that such software can often give "a very impressive-sounding answer that's just dead wrong".

 When CNBC asked ChatGPT for the lyrics to "Ballad of Dwight Fry", ChatGPT supplied invented lyrics rather than the actual lyrics.
 Asked questions about the Canadian province of New Brunswick, ChatGPT got many answers right but incorrectly classified Toronto-born Samantha Bee as a "person from New Brunswick".
 Asked about astrophysical magnetic fields, ChatGPT incorrectly volunteered that "(strong) magnetic fields of black holes are generated by the extremely strong gravitational forces in their vicinity".
 (In reality, as a consequence of the no-hair theorem, a black hole without an accretion disk is believed to have no magnetic field.)
 Fast Company asked ChatGPT to generate a news article on Tesla's last financial quarter; ChatGPT created a coherent article, but made up the financial numbers contained within.